junxit/us-congress-bills-117/metadata.md

 - 2021-12-01 — Introduced in Senate
 - 2021-12-01 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2022-03-22 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2022-12-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with amendments.
+Without written report.
+- 2022-12-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with amendments.
+Without written report.
+- 2022-12-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 626.